-The Board had agreed and met the aspirational goal to comprise a minimum of 25% females by 2019.
-The goal has been extended to 33% females by 2022.
+The Board had agreed an aspirational goal to comprise a minimum of 33% females by 2022.
 The Board is currently 33% female (3 out of 9).
 In 2017 the Bank signed the Women in Finance Charter, reflecting the commitment to gender diversity and inclusion.
-Since signing up for the Women in Finance Charter, we have achieved gender diversity across our executive team and board of 38%.
+Since signing up for the Women in Finance Charter, we have achieved gender diversity across our executive team and Board of 46%.